 Arthritis is inflammation of the joints and has several forms and impacts over 50 million Americans.

-Osteoarthritis is a degenerative joint disease that is caused by wear and tear of the joints.
+Osteoarthritis is a degenerative joint disease that is caused by the wear and tear of the joints.
 The hands, hips, and knees are most often affected and this causes loss of strength, less flexibility, and joint pain.

 Rheumatoid arthritis is an autoimmune and inflammatory disease that most commonly affects the hands, wrists, and elbows.
-Around 1 percent of Americans have this condition, 2/3 are women.
+Around 1 percent of Americans have this condition, and 2/3 are women.